Wayne County Court House - Goldsboro, North Carolina

 In conclusion let us trust that while this building shall stand the lawyers who practice here shall have a high sense of their responsibility to their clients and to the court, may grow in ability, learning and character, and maintain the high standard established by the old time bar; that the officers of the court may sustain the reputation bequeathed to them by their predecessors; that the jurors shall measure up to the requirements of the statute, and always be men of good moral character and of sufficient inteligence to discharge properly the great duties committed to them; that the judges who shall preside here may be men who know the law, lovers of justice, endowed with great abilities of high character, who shall know neither the person of the poor nor the person of the rich, administering the law in the spirit of humanity, doing judgment in righteousness.
 May no innocent man ever be convicted within these walls, and may no guilty man escape.

 Let us remember the language of the great Webster that The Chief concern of man on earth is justice.
 Let us write over our portals the immortal words of Jefferson Equal and exact justice to all men.

-Directly above is from - "History of Wayne County" - An address by Judge Frank A. Daniels, at the opening of Wayne County's New Court House, November 30, 1914.
-Opening remarks have been omitted.
+Directly above is from - "History of Wayne County" - An address by Judge Frank A. Daniels, at the opening of Wayne County's New Court House on November 30, 1914.
+Opening remarks have been omitted and minor edits have been made.
 Click Here for the entire text.
 Link is current as of August 2005.